Make smarter decisions with Large Language Models

 Copy code

-To filter out only today’s items, the feed content is passed through the extract_recent_items() function, which returns only items for the last day by default.
-I do this so I can schedule the script every day without seeing articles more than once.
-If you want to make it more complete, you can implement a state somewhere (like in a database) to keep track of what items have already been handled, allowing you to run it more than once a day.
+To filter only today's items, the feed goes through extract_recent_items(), which by default only returns items from the last day.
+I do this so that I can schedule the script daily without seeing duplicate articles.
+If you want to expand this further, you can keep track of the status (for example, in a database) to record which items have already been processed.
+This allows you to run the script more than once a day.

-Model choice, system prompt and sending the message
+Model selection, system prompt, and sending the message

-With the items of today filtered out, we can have an LLM evaluate whether the article is worth reading or not, based on a certain system prompt which I will show below.
+With today's items filtered, an LLM can evaluate whether the article is worth reading, based on a system prompt (which I show below).
 The filtering is done in the evaluate() function.
-I use www.poe.com for interacting with LLM’s, a Quora company that recently introduced an OpenAI compatible API, so I can just use the OpenAI Python SDK to interact with LLM’s through Poe.
+I use www.poe.com to interact with LLMs.
+Poe is a Quora company that recently introduced an OpenAI-compatible API.
+This allows me to use the OpenAI Python SDK to talk to LLMs via Poe.

-As you see at the start of the code, the model that is used is Claude Haiku 3.5.
-My choice here is based on costs and energy efficiency.
-Claude Haiku is a smaller model that has less parameters, so it was less expensive to train, and inference costs are also lower, both in terms of energy and money.
-The tradeoff is capability, but as we are not working with huge complexity here, it more than suffices.
+As you can see at the beginning of the code, I am using Claude Haiku 3.5.
+This choice is based on cost and energy efficiency.
+Claude Haiku is a smaller model with fewer parameters.
+It was therefore cheaper to train, and inference is also cheaper, in terms of both energy and money.
+The trade-off is capability, but since we don't need enormous complexity here, this is more than sufficient.

-The system prompt used for filtering by the LLM is being read from a local file (system_prompt.txt).
-Below is an English translation of the prompt (I implemented it in Dutch as I use a Dutch news site and wanted my results in Dutch):
+The system prompt used for filtering by the LLM is read from a local file (system_prompt.txt).
+Below is an English translation of the prompt (I implemented it myself in Dutch because I use a Dutch news source and wanted my results in Dutch as well):

 You are an IT news filter for a Linux consultant.
 Assess news headlines for relevance to Cloud consultancy work.